graphery/grapper-doc/src/guide/starter/methods.md

 # Methods

-In Graphane we can include Javascript code if we need it.
+In Grapper we can include Javascript code if we need it.
 In many occasions the declarative system of the templates and the data contained in `grapper-view` will be enough to build the graph.
-If we want to respond to user interactions by events, or we need to transform the data, we can use Javascript code inside Graphane.
+If we want to respond to user interactions by events, or we need to transform the data, we can use Javascript code inside Grapper.
-If we want to respond to user interactions via events, or need to perform calculations or transform data, we can use Javascript code within Graphane.
+If we want to respond to user interactions via events, or need to perform calculations or transform data, we can use Javascript code within Grapper.

 You can add Javascript code with a simple `<script type="methods"></script>`.
 All functions defined into this tag are available into the template.